 Hello, loves!
 If you’re planning your wedding ceremony, this is a must-read post.
 And, if you’re not planning your ceremony yet, this is a must-bookmark post.
-(Hit Ctrl + D to save it for later!)
-We’re answering one of the most-asked ceremony questions: are wedding programs required?
+(Hit Ctrl + D to save it for later or Pin on Pinterest!)
+We’re answering one of the most commonly asked ceremony questions: are wedding programs required and are they a good idea?
 That’s what bride-to-be, Lindsay, wanted to know when she asked us:

-“Dear Emmaline, My wedding is in September and I’m still planning my ceremony.
-Are wedding programs required?
-Do I really need them?
-Will guests even notice?
+“Dear Emmaline, My wedding is in February and I’m planning my ceremony.
+Do I really need ceremony programs?
+Will guests even notice if I skip them altogether?
 I’m on a budget, so I want to make sure I’m spending money wisely.
 Thanks for your help!”

 Great question, Lindsay!
 The answer to this question depends on what’s right for your specific event, but we’re here to help!
 Read on for the answer to Lindsay’s question, see our list of pros and cons, and get inspired with handmade wedding programs (plus one clever alternative)…